OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Hierarchy must follow the same naming syntax as variables in the Python language.
 Summarized, this means that they can only include alphanumeric characters and the underscore, and that the lead character cannot be a number.
-Any attempt to create a component or a Public Variable that does not comform to Python's syntax should result in an exception.
+Any attempt to create a component or a Public Variable that does not conform to Python's syntax should result in an exception.
 This restriction was required because these entities essentially exist as Python variables.
 One unfortunate side-effect is that names with spaces are not allowed.
 OpenMDAO checks for